Nadelio/Nakaikiki-Language-Documents/Markdown/Dictionary.md

     - `Y dudo naposhi?` -> "Are you awake sir/ma'am?"
     - `Dudo naposhi?` -> "Are you awake?"

-- `Yag`:
-  - "Welcome", "hello"
-  - Used as a formal greeting to someone you respect or is superior to you

 ## `Kai`)
 - `Kai`:
   - "Large", "big", "grand", "pride", "strong", "many", "long"